009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 Import the Spacy, Matcher and initialize the matcher with the document and define a pattern you want to find in the document.
 Then add the pattern to the matcher.
 Then print the matches in the matcher documents.

-**Installation**

-To install spacy you have to type the following code in your terminal:

-pip install -U spacy

-python -m spacy download en_core_web_sm

 * **pyttsx3**
 **  &rightarrow; text to speech conversion